magdalenahuget/beforeAfterBackend/README.md

 git clone <repository-url>
 ```

-3. *Configure application* - Set up the application logic and the database (e.g., PostgreSQL).
+3. *Configure application* - Contact the project maintainers for configuration file.
+Set up PostgreSQL the database.
 Make sure to configure the backend files and database connections as needed.
 4. *Run the Application* - After completing the above steps, you can now run the application.

 ## Usage